nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 Single-stage left turn bicycle delay is calculated similar to the delay experienced by pedestrians crossing lanes of uncontrolled traffic.
 In this case, bicyclists must wait for an acceptable gap to cross each respective lane of traffic.

 #### i.
 Determine Critical Headway
 The critical headway is the time in seconds below which a bicycle will not attempt to cross traffic.
 Bicyclists use their judgment to determine whether the available headway between conflicting vehicles is long enough for a safe crossing.
-If the available headway is greater than the critical headway, it is assumed that the pedestrian will cross, but if the available headway is less than the critical headway, it is assumed that the pedestrian will not cross.
+If the available headway is greater than the critical headway, it is assumed that the bicycle will cross, but if the available headway is less than the critical headway, it is assumed that the bicycle will not cross.

 $$
 t_{cb} = \frac{L}{S_b} + t_{sb}
 $$
 where
 $t_{lb}$ = critical headway for a single left-turning bicycle (s),
 $S_p$ = average bicycle crossing speed (ft/s) (*note: this will be lower than cruising speed*),
 $L$ = width of street crossed (ft), and
 $t_{sb}$ = bicycle start‐up time and end clearance time (s).

-If pedestrian platooning is observed in the field, then the spatial distribution of pedestrians should be computed.
+If bicycle platooning is observed in the field, then the spatial distribution of pedestrians should be computed.
 If no platooning is observed, the spatial distribution of pedestrians is assumed to be 1.
 $$
 N_{b} = Max\left[\frac{4.0N_{cb}}{W_{bl}}, 1.0\right]
 $$